Ruth Stewart landed at Davis-Monthan Airfield twice flying

 Alcee Stewart, a wealthy lumberman.
 Photo, right, of Ruth,

-left, with Jean
+on the left, with Jean

 LaRene, courtesy of Roger